natcap/invest.users-guide/source/recreation.rst

 .. warning:: The recreation model requires a connection to the internet.

 The model uses an interface to input all required and optional data (see :ref:`rec-data-needs`).
-The AOI shapefile is then sent to a server managed by the Natural Capital Project, where photo-user-day computations are performed.
+The AOI shapefile is sent to a server managed by the Natural Capital Project, where photo-user-day computations are performed.
 Consequently, this model requires a connection to the internet.
-The server outputs a vector polygon shapefile and .csv tables of results (described in :ref:`rec-interpreting-results`).
 The model may be run with three configurations:

 #.
 Get a map of visitation rates in your Area of Interest.
 Provide a "Workspace" and "Area of Interest", do not check "Compute Regression".
 Results include "pud_results.shp" (:ref:`rec-interpreting-results`).
 #.
 Get a map of visitation rates and compute a regression with one set of predictors.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" :ref:`rec-data-needs`.
-Results include "pud_results.shp", "regression_coefficients.shp", and "regression_coefficients.txt" (:ref:`rec-interpreting-results`).
+Results include "pud_results.shp", "predictor_data.shp", and "regression_coefficients.txt" (:ref:`rec-interpreting-results`).
 #.
 Estimate visitation rates for a Scenario.
 Provide a "Workspace" and "Area of Interest", check "Compute Regression" and provide "Predictors Table" and "Scenario Predictors Table" (:ref:`rec-data-needs`).
-Results include "pud_results.shp", "regression_coefficients.shp", "regression_coefficients.txt", and "scenario_results.shp" (:ref:`rec-interpreting-results`).
+Results include "pud_results.shp", "predictor_data.shp", "regression_coefficients.txt", and "scenario_results.shp" (:ref:`rec-interpreting-results`).

-The time required to run the model varies depending on the extent of the AOI, the number grid cells, and the number and resolution of predictor layers.
+The time required to run the model varies depending on the extent of the AOI, the number grid cells, and the number and size of predictor layers.
 We advise users to run the model first without computing a regression, and to start with a large cell size if gridding the AOI.

 Please note, the server performing the analysis also records the IP address of each user.

+Advanced Usage
+^^^^^^^^^^^^^^
+This model supports avoided re-computation.
+This means the model will detect intermediate and final results from a previous run in the specified workspace and it will avoid re-calculating any outputs that are identical to the previous run.
+This can save significant processing time for successive runs when only some input parameters have changed.
+For example, if the same AOI and cell size are provided, the model can re-use the "pud_results.shp" from a previous run and avoid communicating with the server entirely.

 .. primer
 .. _rec-interpreting-results: